-AApple previews iOS 12: AR, faster performance and time tracking tool
+iOS 12 highlights: Memoji, tech addiction tool, group FaceTime

 Tigers, koalas, and T-rexes, oh my!
 Apple is adding new animals (and a ghost) to the Animoji feature, which is only available to iPhone X users.
 It's also adding tongue detection, so the animals mimic your own tongue movements.

 But the biggest emoji news is a new option to create an Animoji that looks just like you.
-Called a Memoji, the feature ;ets you create a cartoon version of yourself.
+Called a Memoji, the feature lets you create a cartoon version of yourself.
 Users can select skin color, freckles, hairstyle, head shape, eye wear and more.
 The software will then recreate your head and face movements just like the other Animojis in Messages.

 Group FaceTime